Rekord/rekord/README.md

 - If REST call fails because application is offline, wait until application comes back online to proceed with changes
 - If the application restarts with pending operations, they will be resumed

+**Restrictions**

+One minor restriction currently exists - id has to be supplied upon instance creation otherwise a UUID is generated and must be used as the ID of the instance.

 **Features**
 - Stores data locally through `Neuro.store` interface (ex: [neurosync-storkjs](https://github.com/ClickerMonkey/neurosync-storkjs))
 - Stores data remotely through `Neuro.rest` interface (ex: [neurosync-angular](https://github.com/ClickerMonkey/neurosync-angular) or [neurosync-jquery](https://github.com/ClickerMonkey/neurosync-jquery))